simonh1000/simonh1000.github.io/_posts/2016-12-07-elm-s3-uploads.md

 tags: Elm
 ---

-Storing binary data on S3 is a typical front-end need, and often has be implemented with authorisation to ensure that only designated users can upload.
+Storing binary data on S3 is a typical front-end need, and often has be to implemented with authorisation to ensure that only designated users can upload.
 To do that, uploads need to be 'signed' with a secret key.
 There are several possible approaches:

  - Embed the secret key in the client software and calculate the signature client side.
 This is an obvious security risk, which can be mitigated by using a so-called IAM user in AWS that has the rights to upload files, but not to read any.